fredericraymond/microbiome-summer-school-2017-metagenomics/README.md

 * Total_colored_kmer      - Number of k-mers in the contig that have been colored by the reference database.
 * LCA_taxon_id            - Best hit taxonomical association NCBI taxID.
 * LCA_name                - Best hit taxonomical association taxa name.
-* LCA_rank                - Best hit taxonomical association; rank of the best hit.
+* LCA_rank                - Best hit taxonomical association rank of the best hit.
 * LCA_score               - Best hit taxonomical association score

 The following colums indicate the best classification at each taxonomical rank and its score.
-A score > 0.20 indicate a high probability that the taxonomical association is good.
+A score > 0.01 indicate a high probability that the taxonomical association is good.

 * phylum
 * phylum_score